trec-dd/trec-dd-jig/README.md

   > cd trec-dd-jig
   > ./config/process_nyt.sh sample_doc/nyt_sample.tgz sample_doc/nyt_sample
   ```
+  The first parameter is the `.tgz` file that you obtained from LDC, the second parameter is the output directory

   The output directory will contain the following subdirectories:

       - nyt_corpus: a directory that contains the uncompressed New York Times dataset